soundpress/RulesOfNYC/docs/c27/index.rst

 (h) If a Covered Employer failed to keep or provide to the Bureau in a timely manner accurate records as required by 44 RCNY § 3-03(a), the Bureau is permitted to calculate underpayments of Wages and Supplements due to Covered Workers by using the best available evidence and the burden shifts to the Covered Employer to negate the reasonableness of the Bureau’s calculations.
 In such case, the amount and extent of underpayment is a matter of reasonable inference and may be based upon the statements of Covered Workers.

-(i) The Bureau may resolve a compliance determination by stipulation of settlement with a Covered Employer, which includes: (i) findings and assessments as to the underpayment of Wages and Supplements, (ii) findings as to the willfulness of the violation, (iii) assessments of interest and, (iv) in cases brought under New York city administrative code Section 6-109 only, assessment of a civil penalty.
+(i) The Bureau may resolve a compliance determination by stipulation of settlement with a Covered Employer, which includes: (i) findings and assessments as to the underpayment of Wages and Supplements, (ii) findings as to the willfulness of the violation, (iii) assessments of interest and, (iv) in cases brought under New York city Administrative Code § 6-109 only, assessment of a civil penalty.

-(j) Stipulations of settlement resolving compliance determinations under real property tax law Section 421-a (16)(c) are endorsed by the Comptroller and have the effect of an order of the Fiscal Officer under that statute.
+(j) Stipulations of settlement resolving compliance determinations under real property tax law § 421-a(16)(c) are endorsed by the Comptroller and have the effect of an order of the Fiscal Officer under that statute.

-(k) Stipulations of settlement resolving compliance investigations under New York City administrative code Section 6-109 must be endorsed by the contracting agency in order to have final effect under that statute.
+(k) Stipulations of settlement resolving compliance investigations under New York City Administrative Code § 6-109 must be endorsed by the contracting agency in order to have final effect under that statute.

 (l) Interest.